catalystcommunity/k8s-example-monorepo/README.md

 ## K8s deployables

 At the very least we want this to have some options for common production environments.
-By default the setup will use minimal deployments and to make it "production ready" people will want to specify different values like requests/limits for their services, but we do want to have options for deploying the Grafana/Prometheus/Loki stack for obervability as they are efficient, open source, and very well known in the community.
+By default the setup will use minimal deployments and to make it "production ready" people will want to specify different values like requests/limits for their services, but this is already ready for use with the Grafana/Prometheus/Loki.
+They are well known in the community, but not currently deployed with this setup.

-Deployment options will likely be based on helm.
+Deployment is done with helm.

 ## Running a test DB